Frequently Asked Questions

 The Government believes that Canadians’ well-founded confidence in our highest court will be reinforced by a selection process that is consistent with the independence of the judiciary while embodying the principles of openness, transparency, and accountability.

 The Government is acting on its commitment to engage with all parties in the House of Commons to ensure that the process of appointing Supreme Court of Canada Justices is open, transparent, and sets a higher standard for accountability.

-What is the new process for appointing Supreme Court of Canada judges?
+What is the process for appointing Supreme Court of Canada judges?

-The new process provides greater certainty, openness, independence, and objectivity for filling vacancies on the Supreme Court of Canada.
-Its key feature is an independent, non-partisan Advisory Board, which is tasked with identifying suitable candidates for appointment.
+The process provides greater certainty, openness, independence, and objectivity for filling vacancies on the Supreme Court of Canada.
+Its key feature is a seven-member independent, non-partisan Advisory Board, which is tasked with identifying suitable candidates for appointment.

 Once the shortlist is finalized, the Minister of Justice will consult with the Chief Justice of Canada, relevant provincial and territorial attorneys general, relevant Cabinet ministers, opposition Justice Critics, as well as members of both the House of Commons Standing Committee on Justice and Human Rights and the Standing Senate Committee on Legal and Constitutional Affairs.

 Based on these consultations and the Minister of Justice’s recommendation, the Prime Minister will choose the nominee and publicly announce his or her name.
 The Minister of Justice and the Chairperson of the Advisory Board will then appear before the House of Commons Standing Committee on Justice and Human Rights to explain why the nominee was selected.